LockedThread/tonic_example_broken_project/README.md

 This project demonstrates a bug [tonic_build](https://github.com/hyperium/tonic/tree/master/tonic-build). tonic_build is unable to handle protos with services named Sync or Send due to naming collisions with [std::marker](https://doc.rust-lang.org/std/marker/index.html).

+See my PR for this change here: https://github.com/hyperium/tonic/pull/1804

 ## Layout

 - The broken folder contains an example project using the latest version of tonic.